Lubbock ISD offering free lunch to children

 LUBBOCK, Texas — On Monday, Lubbock ISD began their lunch delivery program.
-In addition to their curbside service, the district will serve lunch to any child under the age of 18 for free.
+In addition to their curbside service, the district will serve lunch to any child 18 and under for free.

 Erin Gregg, assistant director of communications and community relations at Lubbock ISD, said the program is a way to make sure no child goes without something to eat.